torifat/avro-pad/README.md

 This project has been started by [Sarim](https://github.com/sarim) (who is also the maintainer of [ibus-avro](http://linux.omicronlab.com)).
 Since ibus-avro was written entirely in JavaScript, AvroPad was the first attempt to port that entire functionality to web.

 Yes, we know [Google Input Tools](http://www.google.com/inputtools/try/) is there and provides far superior suggestions with its machine learning capability.
-Yet AvroPad arrived, because:
+AvroPad doesn't aim to be a replacement of that, but it provides some interesting benefits:

 * It works offline.
 * It's fast and instant, there is no roundtrip delay for processing every word you type.